nju-websoft/SPARQA/README.md

     SPARQA: Skeleton-based Semantic Parsing for Complex Questions over Knowledge Bases, AAAI-2020

+## Contacts
-If you have any difficulty or questions in running code, reproducing experimental results, and skeleton parsing, please email to me (ywsun@smail.nju.edu.cn).
+If you have any difficulty or questions in running codes, reproducing experimental results, and skeleton parsing, please email to me (ywsun@smail.nju.edu.cn).